 Legal requirements relating to the collection, storage, handling, and transfer of personal data continue to evolve.
 Following the entry into force of the EU GDPR in May 2018, other jurisdictions in which the Group operates have enacted similar local legislation such as the California Consumer Privacy Act US and the "LGPD" in Brazil which further increases the risks surrounding the processing of personal data especially in the consumer space.
-As part of the Group's digital transformation, initiatives, in particular related to New Categories, could further increase these risks as the expectation is that the exposure to consumer data volumes will increase as well.
-With the emergence of Al technologies, these risks (particularly, personal data misuse in the context of automated decision making by leveraging AI) may even be exacerbated.
+As part of the Group's digital transformation, and move towards a more consumer centric approach, in particular related to New Categories, this could further increase these risks as the expectation is that the exposure to consumer data volumes will increase as well.
+With the emergence of new technologies, including AI, these risks (particularly, personal data misuse in the context of automated decision making by leveraging AI) may be exacerbated.

-Failure to comply with existing or future e-Privacy Laws and privacy legislation governing the processing of personal data may adversely impact the Group's results of operations and financial condition.
+Failure to comply with existing or future e-Privacy laws and privacy legislation governing the processing of personal data may adversely impact the Group's results of operations and financial condition.